DmitryDzz/calculator-comrade-lib/README.md

 # calculator-comrade-lib
-The library is an emulator of a pocket calculator with basic arithmetic operations (+, ⁻, ×, ÷, %, √, MU) and M/RM functions.
+This c++ library emulates a pocket calculator's microprocessor.
+It implements basic arithmetic operations (+, –, ×, ÷, %, √, MU, ±) and basic memory operations (M+, M-, MR, MC).

+The emulator doesn't implement BCD encoding (binary-coded decimals) since it was designed for 8-bit microprocessors and higher.
+However, in all other aspects, the architecture and algorithms were scrupulously reproduced.

 # Quick start
 ## Clone the project: